Civil servant arrested over theft of items belonging to victims of Malaysian landslide

 The Dec 16 landslide at a recreational site killed 31 people, including children.
 The last victim, a boy, was found nine days after the incident.

 The landslide was the third-worst landslide disaster in Malaysia in the last 30 years.
-A total of 61 people survived the tragedy.

-The disaster has prompted a move towards reviewing existing regulations on hillside developments, as well as safety measures for outdoor activities such as camping and hiking, especially during the monsoon season.
+The disaster has prompted a move towards reviewing existing regulations covering hillside developments, as well as safety measures for outdoor activities such as camping and hiking, especially during the monsoon season.
 THE STAR/ASIA NEWS NETWORK